 Opposite from Blanche Cup is Hamilton Hill, an extinct mound spring, about 40 m high.

 example of a mound spring.
 The Bubbler is a pool of fine sand, just like

 We spent a lot of time here just waiting for better and greater bubbles.
 The grass on the Bubbler is not as green as that at Blanche Cup.
-Instead there’s a circle of dark-green algaes at the water’s edge, and also along the small overflow.
+Instead there’s a circle of dark-green algae at the water’s edge, and also along the small overflow.

-Coward Springs was once a little settlement with railway houses, hotel, hospital and a
+This was once a little settlement with railway houses, hotel, hospital and a

 Coward Springs is an oasis in this driest part of South Australia.
 Enjoy a dip in the hot pool which is fed by a flowing bore.
 You'll be surprised to see water birds in the nearby wetlands.
 There's a camping area and day time visitors are allowed to use the facilities for a small fee into the honour box.